Shreyash15042000/House-Price-Prediction-/README.md

 # House-Price-Prediction-
-I created a House Price Prediction Project using Jupyter Nootebook
+I created a House Price Prediction Project using Python and Machine Learning tools.